fredoseep/MultiSeedmod-for-Minecraft-fabric/README.md

 This is a fabric mod for minecraft 1.16.1.
+Fabric api is optional.
+java21+ is required.

 Generate a world with separate seeds for different dimisions.